young-kcd/firebird/doc/sql.extensions/README.sql_security.txt

 For procedures and functions defined in package explicit SQL SECURITY clause is prohibit.

 Example 1.
-It's enought to grant only SELECT privilege to user US for table T.
+It's enough to grant only SELECT privilege to user US for table T.
 In case of INVOKER it will require also EXECUTE for function F.

 set term ^;